 Tel.: +49 (0)5151-999 501

 Solar-active glass panel

-Our working group carries out research and development on solar thermal collectors and on the collector loop.
-The focus is on cost reduction in the system, increased operational reliability and integration into the building envelope.
-Furthermore, we target new application areas such as combined heat and power supply, solar assisted district heating and industrial process heating.
-We do both theoretical and experimental work and consider the two essential aspects performance and reliability of collectors.
+Our working group carries out research and development on solar thermal collectors and on the collector loop using a systemic approach.
+The focus is on cost reduction, increased operational reliability and integration into the building envelope.
+We target not yet established application areas such as combined heat and power supply, solar assisted district heating, and industrial process heating as well as heat pump systems.
+We do both theoretical and experimental work and consider the two essential aspects performance and reliability.

 Stagnation-safe solar thermal systems